-rt Intervals with counting of the total functioning time.
-The d.di interval is counted as the total time the instrument is powered ON.
-This mode the one currently used in the refrigerators systems;

-- ct Intervals with counting of the compressor functioning time (ot output switched ON).
+- rt Intervals with counting of the total functioning time (instrument ON).
+This mode the one currently used in the refrigerators systems; - ct Intervals with counting of the compressor functioning time (ot output switched ON).
 The d.di interval is counted as the sum of the operating times of the control output (ot output activated).
-This mode is typically used in the positive temperature refrigerator systems with defrost by compressor stop. - out a defrost cycle at each compressor stop (i.e. at each deactivation of the ot output) or however at d.di defrost interval end.
+This mode is typically used in the positive temperature refrigerator systems with defrost by compressor stop.

+cS Defrost at all compressor stop.
+The instrument carries out a defrost cycle at each compressor stop (i.e. at each deactivation of the ot output) or however at d.di defrost interval end with counts the total function time (instrument ON).
 If d.di = oF the defrost happens only when the compressor stops.
 This mode is used only on particular refrigerator systems in which the maximum evaporator efficiency conditions at each compressor cycle are requested.